✓ License Required

 Continuing Education16 hours

-Plumbers in New York earn less than the national average.
+Plumbers in New York earn a median salary of $78,900, which is less than the national average.
 Data from BLS OEWS May 2024.
+Once licensed, plumbers in New York handle projects with real cost variation by region — see plumbing project costs in New York.

 25th Percentile